Supporting SFU undergraduates

 The Student Advocate provides resources and options, in a confidential manner, for students who need help.
 This may include help with navigating university policies and procedures, advice on how to deal with tricky situations, help you plan an academic or conduct appeal, serve as a support person in difficult situations, provide referrals to specialized support services, or help get a new project off the ground.
-The goals are to improve undergraduates’ overall university experience and work to make SFU a safer and more respectful space for all students, faculty, and staff.
+The goals are to amplify the voices of students by advocating on their behalf, improve undergraduates’ overall university experience and work to make SFU a safer and more respectful space for all students, faculty, and staff.

-You are welcome to book a one-on-one session with her or if you prefer, we have compiled self-help and how-to guides on the most common issues students face, just check out the menu at the bottom of this page.
+You are welcome to book a one-on-one session with her or if you prefer, we have compiled self-help and how-to guides on the most common issues students face below.

 How do I meet with the Advocate?